dnass/twitter-bot-bot/readme.md

 twitter-bot-bot and bot-server take care of error handling, so no `catch` needed.

 twitter-bot-bot bots run as child processes of bot-server.
-For console output, write to `bot.log`.
+For console output, write to `Bot.log`.

-To post a tweet, use `bot.tweet`. `bot.tweet` takes an object with a `status` value and optional `media` and `altText` values. `media` must be a base64-encoded image. `bot.tweet` returns a promise that resolves to Twitter's response.
+To post a tweet, use `Bot.tweet`. `Bot.tweet` takes an object with a `status` value and optional `media` and `altText` values. `media` must be a base64-encoded image. `Bot.tweet` returns a promise that resolves to Twitter's response.

+Also includes `Bot.get`, a wrapper for `twit.get`.

 ### Setting up your bot's package

 Bots built with twitter-bot-bot run on [bot-server](https://github.com/dnass/bot-server).
 To add parameters to your bot that can be configured from the server (such as API keys), add a `botConfig` object to your bot's `package.json` with a `params` array containing the names of the parameters.

 ```
-botConfig: {
+"botConfig": {
-  params: ['NASA_API_KEY']
+  "params": ["NASA_API_KEY"]
 }
 ```

-You can then access this from your code as `bot.params.NASA_API_KEY`.
+You can then access this from your code as `Bot.params.NASA_API_KEY`.

 The `botConfig` object should also contain a `handle` key with the handle of your Twitter bot's associated account.